bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-06-beazley-enrollment-platform.md

 This project was also the biggest undertaking I had to date in terms of cross-team coordination.

-On top of my team of four PHP web developers, we have the following teams to coordinate with, all building our pieces in parallel:
+On top of my team of four PHP web developers, we had the following teams to coordinate with, all building our pieces in parallel:

 - **WMB** - Manage queues and inter-application communications/mapping
 - **Business Rules Team** - Validate business rule on XML request from us